safebucket/docs/docs/getting-started/local-deployment.md

 # Local Deployment

-Get SafeBucket running locally in minutes using Docker Compose.
+Get Safebucket running locally in minutes using Docker Compose.
 This guide will walk you through setting up a complete development environment.

 ## Prerequisites